Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Problem Description

-Several sshd rules write their remediation to a drop in file under `/etc/ssh/sshd_config.d/` when the product uses a distributed sshd config, but the OVAL check for these rules only reads `/etc/ssh/sshd_config`.
+Several sshd rules write their remediation to a drop-in file under `/etc/ssh/sshd_config.d/` when the product uses a distributed sshd config, but the OVAL check for these rules only reads `/etc/ssh/sshd_config`.
 After remediation runs successfully, the check still fails because it never looks in the directory where the value was actually written.

 ### Expected Behavior